You need to know about spironolactone.

 Furthermore, the treatment isn’t just targeted for women whose acne flares up around the time of their menstrual cycles.
 Spironolactone can also help post-menopausal women experiencing a sudden influx of skin issues.

 In fact, females with high hormone levels and acne at any age may see improvement with the drug.
-Men are rarely prescribed spironolactone for acne as it causes feminization, including a loss of libido and breast tissue growth.
+Men are rarely prescribed spironolactone for acne as it

 Like most medications for acne, spironolactone also doesn’t work immediately.
 I noticed a decrease in the number and size of spots I had after six weeks, but I’d still get some spots during my period.